marcotallone/statistical_methods_final/README.md

 * `Total_Trans_Amt`: the total transaction amount in the last 12 months
 * `Total_Trans_Ct`: the total transaction count in the last 12 months
 * `Total_Ct_Chng_Q4_Q1`: the change in transaction count from Q4 to Q1

+Aditionally, looking at the data distribution it has been taken the logarihmic values of the `Total_Trans_Amt` variable.
+Also, the `Months_Inactive_12_mon` variable has been converted to a factor due to its peculiar distribution (see plot) with the levels `1`, `2`, `3` and `4+` months.
+Both these changes have significantly improved the model performance as portrayed by the metrics below.

 The result of the ANOVA test is the following: